Diezaztek/Operating-Room/README.md

 4. It was difficult to orientate yourself during the experience?
 The results obtained were that the navigation and instructions were very clear but in some points the waypoints are difficult to locate so the color was changed.
 Another bug that came out were that in some points the user feel like “crashing” with some of the furnishings so the waypoints were re-arrenged

+![game mechanics test][mechanics]

 ### User testing 3: Integration

 Fort the last test, it was asked to the players to navigate the whole operating room interacting with every station.
-The comments were quite positive only with the correction of the audio that wasn’t making the right modo
+The comments were quite positive only with the correction of the audio that wasn’t making the right mood

 ## Breakdown of the final piece
 ### Scene setting

 The environment were created with the modo of being in a real operating room.
-The ilumination is also low to contrast with the videos that were presented
+The ilumination is also focused on the places where the LEDs lamps should be providing a more realistic scene

+![lights settings][lights]

 ### Mobile movement mechanic

+The movement was made thanks to 7 waypoints distributed all over the operating room.
+These were scattered all over the room so the user can explorate every important part in the operating room

+![waypoints distribution][waypoints-distribution]

 ### Sounds and user feedback

+Every waypoint emmits its own sound when they are reached, besides that a mp3 file was colocated in the middle of the room simulating the sound of the machines working.

+Also a plane with instructions are provided to the user before they can start the experience

+![game instructions][instructions]

 ## Development conclusion

+This project was a challange from the very beginning: the development of an useful VR experience for a real life environment.
+Nevertheless the result was quite satisfactory and the user test results were very positive.
+I really consider that this project can be develop in collaboration with some health schools to provide the alumnee a great tool for gain more knowledge and practical experience without putting themselves or others in danger.

 <!-- GETTING STARTED -->
 ## Getting Started